 All indications are that the CBC quietly stopped airing the program in either 2001 or 2002.
 The exact reason why the CBC dropped the series at that time is not clear, though it might have been related to a round of budget cuts that took place in 2000 which caused the public broadcaster to re-evaluate various parts of its operations.

 It's our recollection that Treehouse was already airing a few programs incorporating older Sesame Street segments, like Open Sesame, around the time of the CBC's cancellation, but did not pick up the parent show until a few years later.

-Much more recently, CBC has been airing The Furchester Hotel, a BBC / Sesame Workshop co-production which was produced from 2014 to 2017 and features Elmo and Cookie Monster alongside different Muppet-style characters.
+Much more recently, CBC aired The Furchester Hotel, a BBC / Sesame Workshop co-production which was produced from 2014 to 2017 and features Elmo and Cookie Monster alongside different Muppet-style characters.
 Although Sesame Workshop seems to handle international distribution, it's a distinct series from Sesame Street, which may explain why it was available to CBC instead of airing on Treehouse.